-Note that the sequence loop is a sequence property so all parts playing sequence X will play that same sequence loop.
+Note that the sequence loop is a sequence property so all clips playing sequence X will play that same sequence loop.

-However the start marker is a part property and can differ from part to part even when they play the same sequence, for example after splitting a shared sequence part.
+However the start marker is a clip property and can differ from clip to clip even when they play the same sequence, for example after splitting a shared sequence clip.

 - To pan/zoom the editor, use the standard editor navigation methods.